| Architecture 101(A Silly Little Short Story by Mrs D.)

 Christmas party.
 I wished I’d given his form a thorough inspection before

 taking risks on his sexual health.
+Mack

 disappeared for a moment, returning with a thermos and two stained enamel